Eugene Migliaro Corporon

-Eugene Migliaro Corporon is an American conductor, known for his work with wind ensembles and is a scholar of wind / band music repertoire.
-He is co-editor of two literature catalogs, Wind Ensemble/Band Repertoire (1984) and Wind Ensemble Literature (1975), as well as all ten volumes of the Teaching Music Through Performance in Band Series (GIA Publications).
-He also co-hosted the Inner Game of Music videotape.
+Eugene Migliaro Corporon is an American conductor known for his work with wind ensembles, scholar of wind/band music repertoire and co-editor of two literature catalogs,Wind Ensemble/Band Repertoire (1984) and Wind Ensemble Literature (1975).
+He is also the co-editor of ten volumes of the Teaching Music Through Performance in Band series (GIA Publications).
+He co-hosted the Inner Game of Music videotape.